kamping-site/kamping/docs/architecture.md

-# Passing Parameters to Wrapped MPI Functions
+# Passing Parameters in KaMPIng

+A central concept of KaMPIng is the named parameters approach allowing the caller to name and pass parameters in arbitrary order and even omit certain parameters.
+KaMPIng allows the user a fine-grained control over the parameter set which will be explained in greater detail in this document.

-A central concept of KaMPIng is the DataBuffer.
-It encapsulates all data (or raw memory) which is passed to the underlying MPI call such as ...
+Internally, this functionality is empowered by the DataBuffer class, which encapsulates all data (or raw memory) which is passed via a named parameter to KaMPIng.
-A call to a named parameter instantiates a DataBuffer.
+A call to a named parameter instantiates a DataBuffer object.
+In this document we will have a closer look on the relevant properties of the DataBuffer and how it can be used to control the wrapped MPI call in conjuction with named parameters.

-Let us examine DataBuffers in action.
-In the following we see the type signature of `MPI_Alltoallv` as defined in MPI-4.0 which takes a `sendbuf` of variable size on each PE i and sends messages of size sendcounts[j] from PE i to PE j where the messages are received into `recvbuf`.
+To illustrate the named parameter approach, we first look at the function signature of `MPI_Alltoallv` as defined in MPI-4.0 which takes a `sendbuf` of variable size on each PE i and sends messages of size sendcounts[j] from PE i to PE j where the messages are received into `recvbuf`.
-MPI requires us to provide additional information such as the number of elements to receive (`recvcounts[]`) or a possible displacements (`sdispls`, `rdispls`) etc.
+Apart from these three parameters, MPI requires additional information such as the number of elements to receive (`recvcounts[]`) or a possible displacements (`sdispls`, `rdispls`) etc.
 ```cpp
 MPI_Alltoallv(const void *sendbuf, const int sendcounts[],
               const int sdispls[], MPI_Datatype sendtype, void *recvbuf,